halfer53/TynamoDB/README.md

 This scenario happens when a new data has just been written to master but has not yet been replicated to all the slaves.

-**Master**: In this case, master should be able to return its local copy back to the client.
+**Master**: In this case, master should be able to return its local copy back to the client provided data is replicated to the majority of the server

-**Slave**: Since slave has not yet received copy from master, slave will return `KeyNotFound` error back to the client.
+**Slave**: Since slave has not yet received copy from master, or slave failed to store the state from master, slave will return `KeyNotFound` error back to the client.